xfran1998/FlutterAVD/README.md

-Change from 2-3 min startup emulator open android studio every time you want to test your apps to 2 sec.
+Change from 2-3 min startup emulator opening android studio every time you want to test your apps to 2 sec.

 You can use or change the program as you want.